Is Income Protection Worth It? The Pros And Cons

 Income Protection Insurance provides some financial protection if you suffer an illness or injury that prevents you from working.
 It could be a particularly valuable investment if you have a family to support.

-Income Protection is a type of insurance that can act as a partial salary replacement when you can’t work due to an accident or illness.
-If you want to protect some of your income from unforeseen health problems, Income Protection might make sense for you.
+Income protection is a type of insurance that can act as a partial salary replacement when you can’t work due to an accident or illness.
+If you want to protect some of your income from unforeseen health problems that might arise, income protection might make sense for you.

 Before you take out a policy, it’s good to be aware of the following: